firasabdeljaouad/firasabdeljaouad/README.md

-## Hi there 👋 im Firas Abdeljaouad
+## Hi there 👋

-A Computer Engineering Student at ESPRIT
+My name is Firas Abdeljaouad, and i'm a computer Engineering Student at ESPRIT
 <!--
 **firasabdeljaouad/firasabdeljaouad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.